 Closer to home

-In previous posts about help for hoarders we have listed the treatment professionals who specialize in helping people diagnosed with hoarding disorder.
+In previous posts about help for hoarders and their families we have listed the treatment professionals who specialize in helping people diagnosed with hoarding disorder.

 Before confronting the animal hoarder, please consider consulting one of these professionals.
 They can help you plan a compassionate intervention based on the techniques of Cognitive Behavioral Therapy – the only type of therapy proven to be effective in changing the hoarding behavior.

-• If you suspect someone in the Greater Philadelphia area is an animal hoarder, contact the Pennsylvania SPCA.
+• If you suspect someone in the Greater Philadelphia area is hoarding animals, contact the Pennsylvania SPCA

 • If you suspect someone in the Southern New Jersey area is an animal hoarder, contact the New Jersey Department of Health